AlirezaAzadbakht/Machine-Vision/Recurrent-neural-network/README.md

 where the W terms denote weight matrices (e.g. W<sub>xh</sub> is the input-hidden weight matrix), the b terms denote bias vectors
 (e.g. b<sub>h</sub> is hidden bias vector) and H is the hidden layer function.
-H is usually sigmoid function.
+H is usually sigmoid function. using Long Short-Term Memory (LSTM) architecture which uses memory cell to store informations is better at finding and exploiting long range context ,

 instead HMM , focus in end-to-end training ,  where RNNs learn to map directly from acoustic to phonetic sequence. we  use the network outputs to parameterise a differentiable distribution Pr(y|x) over all possible phonetic output sequences y given an acoustic input sequence .